bitw-157/ex/README.md

 # Example Repo
-This is a sample repo, Heloo world!
+This is a sample repo, Hello world!